hpfousac/inav/MapPwmChannel.md

 ### Modify PWM pins initialization

- First of all enable LOG and its reading, then the records can be stored (and debugged/evaluated)
+ First of all enable LOG and its reading, then the records can be stored (and debugged/evaluated), log is directed to specific port

  First test will be focused to moving PPM input over input channels.